MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Utility/Invoke-WebRequest.md

 ### -MaximumRetryCount

 Specifies how many times PowerShell retries a connection when a failure code between 400 and 599, inclusive or 304 is received.
-Also see **RetryIntervalSec** parameter for specifying number of retries.
+Also see **RetryIntervalSec** parameter for specifying the interval between retries.

 ```yaml
 Type: System.Int32